(Continued from Part Two)

 The soft vocal of Brian in this song helps paint a delicate beautiful picture of two young lovers who just want to be with each other.
 But the real magnificence of the song is in its ambiguity.
 One can also detect a yearning in Wilson's voice, that perhaps the love is waning and this might be the last moments for the couple.
 No matter which side you lean towards, "Don't Talk (Put Your Head On My Shoulder)" is another great example of Wilson's brilliance.

-This song which closes the album followed by a train riding off into the distance.
+This song which closes the album is followed by a train riding off into the distance.
 The protagonist cannot understand the changes going on in his woman, but they are part of growth and maturity.
 Like the woman they sing about, the Beach Boys used this song to convey to their fans that they too were growing, evolving, and maturing.
 "Caroline, No" shows Wilson as a songwriter who wrote material well beyond his years.

 "Here Today", with lyrics from Asher, features a great bass line and is another magical song.
 "That's a song that has a number of little sections to it that are quite different," Asher said in the Pet Sounds Track Notes.
 "It was, as I recall, a song that I wrote quite a lot to, much of which we didn't use," he continued.
 "It was sort of a struggle before we got a lyric that Brian was happy with."